Homogeneous spaces in tensor categories: Finer description of homogeneous spaces for

-We would like to construct a quotient $\GG/\HH$ with $(\GG/\HH)_0=\GG_0/\HH_0$; in particular, the underlying topological spaces of the locally ringed spaces $\GG/\HH$ and $\GG_0/\HH_0$ will agree.
-To do this, we will construct a quotient affine locally, and glue.
 The following lemma is implicitly used in \cite{MT}.
 For an open subscheme $\VV\sub \GG_0$, write $\widetilde{\VV}\sub\GG$ for the open subscheme of $\GG$ it determines.
-Observe that $\VV$ is stable under translation by $\HH_0$ on the right, then $\widetilde{\VV}$ will be stable under translation by $\HH$ on the right.
+Observe that if $\VV$ is stable under translation by $\HH_0$ on the right, then $\widetilde{\VV}$ will be stable under translation by $\HH$ on the right.